arkygeek/landuseanalyst/la/NAMING_CONVENTIONS.md

 - Methods and functions use camelCase without prefixes.
   - Example: `calculateYield()`, `refreshCropTable()`
 - Properties exposed to Qt via `pyqtProperty` use camelCase without prefixes.
-  - Getter and setter methods referenced by `pyqtProperty` (if needed) also follow the standard method naming convention (camelCase, no prefix).
-If it is signal or slot related variable, it should be prefixed with `_` and use camelCase.
+  - The preferred way to define these is using the `@pyqtProperty` decorator on the getter method and the `@<propertyName>.setter` decorator on the setter method.
+  - The notify signal should be defined separately, typically prefixed with `_`.
   - Example:
     ```python
     # In a class definition
     _cropYieldChanged = pyqtSignal() # Define the notify signal

+    @pyqtProperty(int, notify=_cropYieldChanged) # Decorator on the getter
-    def getCropYield(self) -> int:
+    def cropYield(self) -> int: # type: ignore
         """Getter for cropYield property."""
         return self.mCropYield

+    @cropYield.setter # Decorator for the setter
-    def setCropYield(self, theValue: int):
+    def cropYield(self, theValue: int):
         """Setter for cropYield property."""
         if self.mCropYield != theValue:
             self.mCropYield = theValue
             self._cropYieldChanged.emit() # Emit signal on change

-    # Define the property
-    cropYield = pyqtProperty(int, fget=getCropYield, fset=setCropYield, notify=cropYieldChanged)
     ```
 - For standard Python properties (not directly exposed via `pyqtProperty` or when providing a Pythonic interface), use `@property` and `@<propertyName>.setter` decorators.
   - The property name itself uses camelCase without prefixes.
-  - The internal member variable follows the `_m` prefix convention.
+  - The internal member variable follows the `m` prefix convention (or `_m` if intended as protected).
   - Example (Read/Write):
     ```python
     @property
     def description(self) -> str:
-        return self._mDescription
+        return self.mDescription

     @description.setter
-    def description(self, theValue: str):
+    def description(self, theDescription: str):
-        self._mDescription = theValue
+        self.mDescription = theDescription
     ```
   - Example (Read-Only):
     ```python